S-RM/wiskess_rust/README.md

 This list includes proposed improvements to wiskess:
 * Additional fields added to timeline, i.e. username from profile file path in registry, jump-lists and lnk-files
 * Timeline output of iis logs, AV logs
+* Timelined output of DNS logs of the Microsoft UAL logs, which allow a look up of the IP address mapped to a hostname

 ## Performance enhancements
 There are several areas where WISKESS can improve in terms of speed, usability and interoperability.
 These requests are listed here:
 * Auto-update from the latest release
 * Storing the github token in a config file
 * integrate whipped_imageprocess.ps1 to rust whipped
+* Move of files from collection or image is done in parallel

 ## Completed developments for next release
 The following are a list of developments since the last release and are currently pushed to the repo: